No Place Like Sweet Home (Sweet Home Ranch produce at Sigona’s)

 All locally grown summer stone fruit we carry from Sweet Home Ranch is fantastic and what makes unique is the growing method.

-All Sweet Home Ranch produce is certified California Clean, which, in short, means the fruits are grown using no organic or synthetic pesticides.
+Produce from Sweet Home Ranch produce is certified California Clean, which, in short, means the fruits are grown using no organic or synthetic pesticides.
 This certified farming system protects the environment, supports small family farms, and delivers extraordinary produce at an affordable price.
 It’s one of the first eco-label movements in the state that works to discover and promote cleaner, more eco-friendly ways to produce nut and stone fruit crops.

 But there’s more to it than that.
 California Clean is also a way of life for the farmer, the land and its workers.